User Community Service Desk Downloads

 Data Quality Gates Prerequisites

-Follow this guide to complete the common setup steps before configuring DQ Gates for Local Python or Snowflake UDFs.
+This guide covers the common setup steps shared across DQ Gates deployment options: local Python and Snowflake UDFs.

 System requirements